Plumsail/documents-docs/source/flow/how-tos/documents/fill-pdf-form.rst

     <iframe width="560" height="315" src="https://www.youtube.com/embed/7jTq-kRClhM" frameborder="0" allowfullscreen></iframe>

-In this article, you will learn how to automatically populate fillable PDF forms in Microsoft Flow or Azure Logic Apps.
+In this article, you will learn how to automatically populate fillable PDF forms in Power Automate (Microsoft Flow) or Azure Logic Apps.
 We will use `Fill in PDF Form`_ action from `Plumsail Documents connector`_.

 In our case, we will fill in an Application for Employment form based on the data from a SharePoint list.
 Actually, you can get data from any other source.
 We use SharePoint list here as an example.